BlackTHUNDER: Shedding light on a dormant and extreme little red dot at z=8.50: Discussion

 However, the current black hole accretion rate is non-zero (i.e., $\lambda_{\rm Edd}\sim 0.1$), so the black hole mass will increase with cosmic time.
 One extreme possibility is shown by the dotted line of Figure \ref{bhev}, which shows how $M_{\rm BH}$ would change with Eddington-limited accretion.
 This curve extends into the high-mass region of $z>7$ QSOs \citep{fan23}, but a more physical sub-Eddington (or variable) growth would result in a lower mass, more similar to other observed LRDs at $z\sim6-8$.

 Together, we find that \UC likely evolved from a heavy seed at high redshift, featured strong AGN activity in the past, and at will either evolve by $z\sim6$ into a source similar to LRDs (assuming low or negligible black hole growth) or QSOs (assuming a high growth rate).
 Recent studies have found a sample of $z<4$ galaxies with red inner regions and blue star-forming outskirts, either representing descendants of LRDs that have gained a blue envelope over time \citep{bill25} or showing that LRDs may already have faint star-forming regions that are simply not detectable at high redshift \citep{rina25_sag}.
 This represents a possible picture of \UC, but there are several questions that are not yet answered.
 First, we cannot yet constrain the formation mechanism for the ionised bubble (see discussion of \citealt{fuji24}) that results in a high \lya escape fraction and equivalent width.
 This could be caused by significant UV emission from young stars in the past, or by AGN activity (e.g., \citealt{wits24,jian25}).
 In addition, the dust geometry in the host galaxy and around the central black hole is not constrained.
-We also note the extremely large \oiiic/\oiiib ratio suggests either abnormally high density or temperature. \UC represents one of the most extreme sources at high redshift, and requires additional observations to further constrain its properties.
+We also note the extremely large \oiiic/\oiiib ratio suggests either abnormally high density or temperature. \UC represents one of the most extreme sources at high redshift, and requires additional observations to further constrain its properties (e.g., with ALMA to constrain gas properties or JWST/NIRSpec G140M/F070LP to spectrally resolve the \lya emission).